 i.
 Its cracking resistance, ductility, impact and fatigue resistance are higher than those of concrete.

 ii.
-It has a high tensile strength to weight ratio and also has superior cracking behaviour.
-Tensile strength of ferrocement depends mainly on the volume of reinforcement in the direction of the force and the tensile strength of the mesh.
+It has a high tensile strength-to-weight ratio and also has superior cracking behaviour.
+The tensile strength of ferrocement depends mainly on the volume of reinforcement in the direction of the force and the tensile strength of the mesh.

 iii.
 It has a nearly equal amount of tensile and compressive strength i.e. 27 MPa.
 The width of cracks at the failure of ferrocement can be as small as 0.05 mm.

 iv.
 The ferrocement beams show poor resistance to fatigue under cyclic loading.
 Impact tests on ferrocement slabs show that the impact resistance increases almost linearly with the increase in specific surface (volume traction) and ultimate strength of mesh reinforcement.